britzl/defold-png/README.md

 # defold-png
 Defold native extension to load and save PNG images using [lodepng](https://github.com/lvandeve/lodepng).

-# Installation
+## Installation
-You can use defold-png in your own project by adding this project as a Defold library dependency.
+You can use defold-png in your own project by adding this project as a [Defold library dependency](https://www.defold.com/manuals/libraries/).
 Open your game.project file and in the dependencies field under project add:

 https://github.com/britzl/defold-png/archive/master.zip

+Or point to the ZIP file of a [specific release](https://github.com/britzl/defold-png/releases).

-# Usage
+## Usage

-__png.decode_rgba(bytes)__
+#### png.decode_rgba(bytes)

 Decode a PNG into a [Defold buffer](https://www.defold.com/ref/buffer/) containing the raw RGBA pixel data of the PNG.
 Once you have the buffer it's possible to get and manipulate the raw pixel data in Lua using `buffer.get_stream()` or set it as a texture on a sprite: